mor-solomonov/recipe-app/README.md

 # Recipe-app
-An App that can search for recipes - created with React
+An App that can search for recipes - created with React.

 The Recipe app queries the Edamam API for recipes based on the users input.